OfficeDev/Microsoft-Teams-Samples/samples/tab-adaptive-cards/csharp/README.md

 ## Setup
 1. Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
+  -  Select the **Set** link to generate the Application ID URI in the form of `api://{base-url}/botid-{AppID}`.
+Insert your fully qualified domain name (with a forward slash "/" appended to the end) between the double forward slashes and the GUID.
+The entire ID should have the form of: `api://fully-qualified-domain-name/botid-{AppID}`
+    * ex: `api://%ngrokDomain%.ngrok.io/botid-00000000-0000-0000-0000-000000000000`.
+  - Navigate to **Authentication**
+    If an app hasn't been granted IT admin consent, users will have to provide consent the first time they use an app.
+  - Set a redirect URI:
+    * Select **Add a platform**.
+    * Select **web**.
+    * Enter the **redirect URI** for the app in the following format: `https://{Base_Url}/auth-end`.
+This will be the page where a successful implicit grant flow will redirect the user.
+  - Set another redirect URI:
+    * Select **Add a platform**.
+    * Select **web**.
+    * Enter the **redirect URI** `https://token.botframework.com/.auth/web/redirect`.
+This will be use for bot authenticaiton.

 2. Setup for Bot
 - Also, register a bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).
 - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)